bmndc/nokia-leo/root.md

   - If you don't have an Internet connection, download and install packages manually from PyPI: [pyusb], [pyserial], [keystone-engine], [capstone], [docopt], [setuptools]
 - [Android Debug Bridge (ADB)] to read the boot image in Gerda Recovery (see [Sideloading and debugging third-party applications] for instructions on using ADB)

-For the sake of convenience, move the Gerda Recovery image and the MBN file into the root of `edl-3.1` or `edl-master` folder.
-If you need to have those in other folders, change the directory path for each command in this guide accordingly.

-*On macOS and Linux, you can use [Homebrew] or your package manager of choice to quickly set up Python, ADB, `libusb` and configure the environment for `edl.py`; setup guide for macOS will be covered as part of the guide.*

 *Windows users also need to download and install:*
 - Qualcomm driver for your computer to detect the phone in EDL mode (included in the `edl.py` package)
 - latest version of [Zadig] to configure `libusb-win32`/`libusb0` driver; do NOT use the older version bundled in `edl.py` package as it has less chances of success

+For the sake of convenience, move the MBN file and the Gerda Recovery image to the root of `edl-3.1` or `edl-master` folder.
+If you need to have those in another folder, change the directory path for each command in this guide accordingly.

+*On macOS and Linux, you can use [Homebrew] or your package manager of choice to quickly set up Python, ADB, `libusb` and configure the environment for `edl.py`; setup guide for macOS will be covered as part of the guide.*

 **If you're going the Automatic patching with 8k-boot-patcher route (only recommended for 5-6 year old computers):**
 - [Git] to clone/download the repository of the patcher tool to your computer;